 How Can Counselling or Psychotherapy Help?

-How you benefit will largely depend upon what you bring.
-It is fairly likely however, that if you do benefit from working with me, you will experience the following:
+How you benefit will largely depend upon many things, including what you bring.
+It is fairly likely however, that if you do benefit, you will experience something of the following:

 Firstly, your brain will feel different.
 As neuroscience tells us, (through the concept of 'neuroplasticity') good psychotherapy will re-wire it with new neuronal pathways, as the way you think and feel about things changes.